 - Luxurious resorts and guesthouses

 A short boat ride from the Amalfi coast lies the upscale island of Capri.
 This resort town draws in crowds looking for relaxation and hoping to escape the daily life of southern Italy and historically catered to some of the world’s most prominent artists, celebrities, and writers.

 Although Capri is quite small and its main attractions can be seen in a day, it’s best to stay for at least a weekend in order to experience the full laid-back atmosphere of the island.
-Filled with luscious gardens, clear waters, and amazing views of the Amalfi coast, you’ll never want to leave this island of paradise!
+There is a lot more to do on this island than one first notices and you’ll appreciate the extra time to explore.

 - Villa San Michele is a dreamy garden built in the 20th century where you can see panoramic views off the coast and plenty of bright green vines, trees, and plants to stroll through.